Please support democracy

 Your transaction has been completed, and a receipt for your donation should have been emailed to you.
 If you donated using PayPal, you may log into your account at www.paypal.com to view details of your transaction.

-If you donated using your credit card, your next monthly statement will show details of your donation to Democracy Watch.
+If you donated using your credit card, or by withdrawal from your bank account or by e-transfer, your next monthly statement will show details of your donation to Democracy Watch.

 Thank you again – we couldn’t win key democracy changes for you and all Canadians without your support!